sourcegraph/about/handbook/communication/announcements.md

 - The fact that the teammate is departing
 - The date of the teammate's last day at Sourcegraph
-- How to connect with them outside of Sourcegraph (e.g., a personal email)
+- How to connect with them outside of Sourcegraph, e.g., a personal email (with the teammate's permission)

-These posts should NOT cover the reason for the departure, in the interest of respecting the teammate's privacy.
+In the interest of respecting the teammate's privacy, the reason for the departure will only be disclosed on a need-to-know basis.
+These posts should NOT cover the reason for the departure.

 If the teammate chooses, and still has access to Slack, they are free to share any context they may desire.